ironhacks/ironhacks-app/README.md

 };
 ```

-Here we merge all the data into one object: ```hackInstance``` and push it to Firebase, this process affects multiple collections: We first create the object on the ```hacks``` collection, then we create all the forums on the ```forums``` collection, once we obtain the reference of all the forums documents, we create an aditional document on ```adminHackData``` where we upload all the forums references.
+Here we merge all the data into one object: ```hackInstance``` and push it to Firebase, this process affects multiple collections: We first create the object on the ```hacks``` collection, then we create all the forums on the ```forums``` collection, once we obtain the reference of all the forums documents, we create an additional document on ```adminHackData``` where we upload all the forums references.

 Once this is done, we redirect the admin to the admis dashboard.
-Keep in mind that this is an 'empty' hack, it doesn't have a task or a tutorial document, neither a whitelist (a participant list).
-All this data must be added from the admin dashboard:
+Keep in mind that this is an 'empty' hack, it doesn't have a task or a tutorial document or a whitelist (a participant list).
+All this data must be added from the admin dashboard.

 ## The Admin Dashboard:
 *On ./src/js/components/admin/adminDashboard.js*

-There are 3 main actions that and admin can perform on the dashboard:
+There are 3 main actions that an admin can perform on the dashboard:

 + Manage the whitelist.
 + Create and publish the taks document.